"It’s

 nourishment for infants and children, it is immensely symbolic of purity and

-maternity.
 However, milk’s eminence can be challenged by the

 evident connections it has to hostile acts, from the exploitation and